Tag Categories

 For full screen viewing, click the expand icon in the video player.

 NOTE: Only Tags that have not been placed in a Category are shown in the Tags area at the bottom of Event content.
 Any Tags assigned to the Event that are in an Event Category are listed under the Event information heading 'Event Category'.
+This avoids clickable Tags that would lead to an empty Topics Page, since Events aren't included on those in order to keep Topics Pages current.
+The same display differences between Tags assigned or not assigned to a Location Tag Category apply to Locations.

 NOTE: For the User-submitted Events form on Metro Publisher sites to function correctly, you MUST connect the Event Categories you wish your users to choose from with an Event Search.